awsdocs/aws-javascript-developer-guide-v2/doc_source/emc-examples-getendpoint.md

 Create an object to pass the empty request parameters for the `describeEndpoints` method of the AWS\.MediaConvert client class\.
 To call the `describeEndpoints` method, create a promise for invoking an MediaConvert service object, passing the parameters\.
 Handle the response in the promise callback\.

 ```
-// Load the AWS SDK for Node.js
+// Load the SDK for JavaScript
 var AWS = require('aws-sdk');
 // Set the region
 AWS.config.update({region: 'us-west-2'});